Dynamics of collective minds in online communities: Model construction and empirical data collection

 \section{Model construction and empirical data collection}

 The world we live in generates a continuous stream of a variety of events.
 The editorial board of each news community curates these events and publishes them as news.
 Community members post comments about them, creating and evolving their collective mind.
 We model this process as an interplay of a general semantic network that characterizes the real world where events occur, a community semantic network that captures the characteristics of a specific community and its comments, and a community-specific editorial filter at the interface between the general and community semantic networks (Fig. \ref{fig:1}).
-Semantic networks are defined as a complete graph with topics as nodes, topic frequency as node weights, and inter-topic similarity as edge weights (see Methods).